KatieK2/speaker-jam/README.md

 We'll help you speak at confs.
 Brainstorm about ideas, review proposals, and ask questions with real live speakers.

 Reach out to us - you are not a burden.
-Click on a volunteer's link to contact them.

 ##In Person:

-* *Seattle, WA*: [KatieK2](https://twitter.com/katiek2) Next meeting: Wednesday Jan 28 5-6pm in Capitol Hill
+* *Seattle, WA*: [KatieK2](https://twitter.com/katiek2) Next meeting: Tuesday Feb 3rd 5-6:30pm in Belltown

 ##Online: